neongreen/artyom.me/lens-over-tea-1.md

-The reason for our `each` being different from lens's `each` is that the `Traversable` instance for tuples isn't quite what we want – it's more general (`Traversable ((,) a)`), but the price to pay is that `traverse` can only work with the 2nd element.
+The reason for our `each` being different from lens's `each` is that the `Traversable` instance for tuples isn't quite what we want – it's more general (`Traversable ((,) a)`), but the price to pay is that `traverse` can only work with the second element.
 Just in case, here's the definition:

 ~~~ haskell
 instance Traversable ((,) a) where